 There are a few subprime financing options available for subprime borrowers.
 One financing option is the traditional amortized mortgage.
 A tradition amortized mortgage is common with large bank lenders and involves the borrower paying off both principal and interest with each payment.
 With private mortgage lenders, it is more common to see an interest-only mortgage.
 This means that the principal amount owed never changes and all payments go directly to interest fees.
 Many lenders that provide interest-only mortgages expect to recover their money by having the borrower refinance to a better mortgage or when the house is sold.
 Many interest-only lenders will also accept lump-sum cash payments to reduce the principal owed.

 A subprime interest-only loan makes financing much easier with lower monthly payments.
-This is a good option for people who expect their income to increase in the future.
-A lump sum option is good for people who might be receiving an inheritance or insurance payment in the future.
+This is a good option for people who expect their income to increase.
+A lump sum option is good for people who might receive an inheritance or insurance payment in the future.

 Subprime Mortgage Rates

-Since a person applying for a subprime mortgage usually has a low credit score the interest rate for a subprime mortgage will be higher than the bank rate.
-In Canada, you can expect subprime rates between 6.99% and 11.99% when you apply for the loan.
-To get the best rate possible a borrower will need to have a low loan to value along with a credit score that can be improved.
+Since a person applying for a subprime mortgage usually has a low credit score, the interest rate for a subprime mortgage will be higher than the bank rate.
+In Canada, you can expect subprime rates between 6.99% and 11.99% when you apply for a loan.
+To get the best rate possible, a borrower will need to have a low loan to value along with a credit score that can be improved.

 Mortgage Brokers and Subprime Mortgage Lenders